ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 ## Step 3.3 - Simple Snort rules

-On the most simple level, Snort works by reading rules and acting according to them.
-We will work with very simple examples of Snort in this lab to highlight how to automate Snort configuration with Ansible.
-This lab is not meant to dive into the specifics of Snort rules and what can be done with them in complex setups.
-But it helps if you understand the basic structure of a simple Snort rule to better follow how to automate those.
+In the most basic capacity, Snort works by reading some rules and acting according to them.
+In this lab, we will be working with some very simple examples of Snort in order to highlight how to automate it's configuration with Ansible.
+This lab is not designed to dive into the specifics of Snort rules and the complexity involved in large setups, however, it is helpful to understand the basic structure of a simple Snort rule so you are aware of what you are trying to automate.

-Basically, a rule consists of a rule header and rule options and is saved in files.
+A rule consists of a rule header and rule options and is saved in files.

 The Snort rule header breaks down into: